kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 That is what documentation maturity looks like in practice.

-## Community Content Should Add Perspective, Not Repair the Docs
+## Community Content Should Add Perspective, Not Repair the Docs { #community-content }

 The ideal role of secondary content is not to compensate for missing official documentation.